elemaudio/website/src/pages/docs/packages/offline-renderer.md

 // Process again; this will overwrite what's already in `out` core.process(inps, outs);
 ```

-Note: Each virtual file system entry maps to a single channel of audio data.
-To load multi-channel sample
-data into the virtual file system, you should enumerate each channel as a differently named virtual file path.

 For more information, see [Virtual File System](../guides/Virtual_File_System.md).